uwplse/analytics-data/README.md

 if two sessions refer to the same file.

 Finally, the timestamp data for User 1 is corrupt for some files.
-It seems like this is true for User 11 sometimes, too.
+It seems like this is true for Users 10 and 11 sometimes, too.
 And the final commit for all users often does not have a timestamp.
 The processed data lists timestamps, but the list of changes says "Unknown" when this happens.
 In general, timestamp data in the analysis is